konyhea/alx-higher_level_programming/README.md

 # GETTING WITH PYTHON

 ## Starting with -HELLO PYTHON PROJECT -

-started with formating in python stay locked in
+Updating python knowledge and building with python language each weekend